 Simulated Interview

-A Simulated Interview is an interview generated by the platform using your interview template, which is a structured set of AI-generated questions.
-These questions are based on your Canvas, customer segments, and hypotheses.
+A Simulated Interview is an AI-generated interview created using your interview template, which is built from your Canvas, customer segments, and hypotheses.

-Instead of involving a real participant, the Innovation Within Assistant uses the interview template to simulate realistic responses that reflect how a representative customer might think and respond within that context.
+Instead of involving a real participant, the Innovation Within Assistant generates a realistic conversational experience — including both audio and transcript — that reflects how a representative customer might think and respond within that context.

-At its core, simulated interviews are a learning tool — designed to help you understand how to run effective customer discovery conversations before, during, and alongside real interviews.
+At its core, simulated interviews are a learning and exploration tool — helping you understand how to run effective customer discovery conversations, test your assumptions, and refine your approach before, during, and alongside real interviews

 Why Use Simulated Interviews?